kymayodeji/nutrition_clustering/README.md

 ### Findings and Insights Summary

 All of the clustering methods used identified six clusters as the optimal number to produce the highest silhouette score.
+Although the K-Means method was faster to fit, the Hierarchical model is known to work well for large datasets such as the one we used (8000+ rows) .

 ### Next Steps
-Using Dimensionality Reduction would be the next logical step in this analysis in order to reduce the amount of time needed to run the clustering methods.
+Although the K-Means method was faster, the density of the resulting cluster groups is highly dependent on the initial centroids.
+To determine if the resulting model was ideal, I would need to test with different random_states to compare clustering results.
+Reducing the clustering performance via dimensionality Reduction methods like PCA or t-SNE would be the next logical step to improving performance.